 On Completion of the course, the students will be able to- Cognitive Domain Students will be able to understand and apply the concepts of scalar and vector fields, calculate the gradient of a scalar field, determine the divergence and curl of a vector field.
-Remembering &Understanding 1 (1) 1 Students will be able to apply the laws of motion, solve equations of motion for variable mass systems Application CO3 Students will be able to define a rigid body and comprehend rotational kinematic relations, derive equations of motion for rotating bodies, analyze the precession of a top and gyroscope, understand the precession of the equinoxes Analyzing& Understanding CO 4 Students will be able to define central forces and provide examples, understand the characteristics and conservative nature of central forces, derive equations of motion under central forces.
-Application Students will be able to differentiate between Galilean relativity and the concept of absolute frames, comprehend the postulates of the special theory of relativity, apply Lorentz transformations, understand and solve problems Knowledge & Understanding
+Remembering &Understanding CO 2 Students will be able to apply the laws of motion, solve equations of motion for variable mass systems Application 000 Students will be able to define a rigid body and comprehend rotational kinematic relations, derive equations of motion for rotating bodies, analyze Analyzing& Understanding CO 4 Students will be able to define central forces and provide examples, understand the characteristics and conservative nature of central forces, derive equations of motion under central forces.
+CO 5 Students will be able to differentiate between Galilean relativity and the concept of absolute frames, comprehend the postulates of the special theory of relativity, apply Lorentz transformations, understand and solve problems Knowledge & Understanding